Il gran Tamerlano

 Il gran Tamerlano ("The Great Tamerlane") is an opera in three acts by the Czech composer Josef Mysliveček.
-Its libretto is a rework of Giovanni de Gamerra after Agostino Piovene.
-All of Mysliveček's operas are of the serious type in Italian referred to as opera seria.
-Generally this style favored high vocal ranges, both for male and female singers, but for the character of Bajazette, emperor of the Turks, the composer created the only substantial role for a bass singer that appears in any of his operas.
+Its libretto is a reworking of a text by Agostino Piovene first set by Giovanni Battista Lampugnani for Milan in 1746.
+All of Mysliveček's operas are of the serious type in Italian referred to as opera seria that would usually feature the designation dramma per musica in librettos.
+Generally, this style favored high vocal ranges, both for male and female singers, but for the character of Bajazette, emperor of the Turks, the composer created the only substantial role for a bass singer that appears in any of his operas.

 Performance history

 The opera was first performed at the Regio-Ducal Teatro in Milan on 26 December 1771 (that is, the first day of the operatic carnival season of 1772).
 It was very successful when it appeared, indeed one of the most popular operas performed in Milan in its day.
 A number of vocal pieces from the opera were frequently copied in late eighteenth-century vocal collections, for example the magnificent duet "Di quel amabil ciglio" and the aria "Il caro e solo oggetto."
-Il gran Tamerlano was revived in Pavia in 1776, but not performed in modern times until a production was mounted in Brno in the former Czechoslovakia in 1967 (an abbreviated version was given in Prague in 1977).
+Il gran Tamerlano was revived in Pavia in 1776.
 The musicologist Daniel E. Freeman has recently demonstrated the remarkable resemblance of the opening of the overture to Il gran Tamerlano and the opening of Mozart's Symphony No. 9, K. 73.
 Mysliveček visited the Mozarts frequently during all three of their trips to Italy in the early 1770s, and it is likely that Mozart knew the overture from his contacts with Mysliveček at that time.

+Mysliveček's Il gran Tamerlano was revived in 2026 at the Josef Kajetán Tyl Theatre in Plzeň, Czech Republic, in a performance conducted by Jiří Petrdlík and Vojtěch Spurný.
+Earlier, in 1967, the opera was performed as part of a musicological conference in Brno in the former Czechoslovakia that was a part of a first era of the modern revival of the composer's operas.
+An abbreviated version of that production was given in Prague in 1977.